Leerv474/BMSTU/english/dz.md

 The way that the Falcon sensor integrates as a Windows kernel process is also not the same in macOS or Linux.
 Those OSes have different integration points to limit potential risk.

 However, there was a reported incident in June from Linux vendor Red Hat, where the Falcon sensor -- running as an eBPF program in Linux -- triggered a kernel panic.
 In Linux, a kernel panic is a type of crash, though typically not as dramatic as BSOD.
 That issue was resolved without Red Hat reporting any major incidents.
-The dangers of putting all your eggs in one IT basket

-Discover the possible consequences of relying on a concentrated and interconnected pool of vendors for all your infrastructure needs.

-What the Delta-Crowdstrike lawsuit may mean for IT contracts

-What happens when the IT infrastructure is too big to fail?

-CrowdStrike chaos shows risks of concentrated big IT

-CrowdStrike disaster exposes a hard truth about IT

 ## How long will it take businesses to recover from this outage?